Tasks

 The tasks section defines a list of tasks that are part of the workflow.

-Each task contains a series of minimal logical actions, the cubes.
+Each task contains a series of minimum logical actions, i.e., cubes.
 The result of a task is when all its cubes are completed.

-In tasks, you can use environment variables as well as secrets.
+In tasks and cubes, you can use environment variables and secrets.

 You can set up a particular task either within the workflows:tasks section or in the separate tasks section with a link to it from workflows:tasks.
 The task description format for both options is the same.